isatiso/node-tarpit/docs/en/index.md

 ```

 Use the `npm init` command to create a `package.json` file for your application.
-For more information on how `package.json` works, see [Specifics of npm's package.json handling](https://docs.npmjs.com/cli/v8/configuring-npm/package-json).
+For more information on how `package.json` works, see [Specifics of npm’s package.json handling](https://docs.npmjs.com/cli/v8/configuring-npm/package-json).

 ```shell
 $ npm init -y